faridkanji/TeamAccounting/about.md

 ---
-title: About • Farid Kanji
+title: About • Team Accounting
 ---

 ### | [Home](/) | [About](/about.html) |